nathangeffen/fit/README.md

 # Function fitter: simple but not too simple

+## THIS IS WORK IN PROGRESS.
+IGNORE FOR NOW.

 The aim of this project is to solve an interesting coding problem in multiple programming environments, and then compare those environments on several
 criteria: